-If your child goes to a Wigan primary school, please return your Wigan Council secondary-school application form, together with any supplementary information forms for voluntary-aided (church) schools, to your child's primary school in the envelope provided.
-If you have applied online, you only need to return any supplementary information forms for voluntary-aided (church) schools to your child's primary school in the envelope provided.
+If your child goes to a Wigan primary school, please return your Wigan Council secondary-school application form, together with any supplementary information forms for voluntary-aided (church) schools, to your child's primary school.
+If you have applied online, you only need to return any supplementary information forms for voluntary-aided (church) schools to your child's primary school.

-If your child does not go to a Wigan primary school, please return your secondary-school application form, together with any supplementary information forms, to The School Places Team, CYPS, Progress House, Westwood Park Drive, Wigan, WN3 4HH.
+If your child does not go to a Wigan primary school, please return your secondary-school application form, together with any supplementary information forms, to The School Places Team, People Directorate: Children, Adults and Families, Progress House, Westwood Park Drive, Wigan, WN3 4HH.
 We have included an envelope for you to use.
 If you have applied online, you only need to return any supplementary information forms.